ETF industry aflutter over fate of Huntington request

-NEW YORK (Reuters) - Mutual fund and exchange-traded fund providers were aflutter on Wednesday after hearing that the U.S. Securities and Exchange Commission had not approved a request by Huntington Asset Advisors to fold an existing mutual fund into a new actively managed ETF.
+NEW YORK, June 21 (Reuters) - Mutual fund and exchange-traded fund providers were aflutter on Wednesday after hearing that the U.S. Securities and Exchange Commission had not approved a request by Huntington Asset Advisors to fold an existing mutual fund into a new actively managed ETF.

 At one firm that offers both mutual funds and ETFs, executives were e-mailing back and forth about the issue within minutes of learning that Huntington would instead launch an active ETF clone alongside its mutual fund, an executive at the firm said.